Slice the tomatoes and arrange them on a platter.

 Shape the mouth and the curved bottom of the ghosts with balsamic glaze.

-Drizzle the tomatoes with olive oil, sea salt, and pepper (try to avoid getting olive oil on the ghosts as the balsamic glaze will run).
+Drizzle the tomatoes with olive oil, sea salt, and pepper (try to avoid getting olive oil on the ghosts, as the balsamic glaze will run).

 Serve.